COgroup-sas/cms/README.md

 php artisan migrate
 ```

-After the migration, four new tables will be present:
+After the migration, seven new tables will be present:
+- `files` &mdash; manage files into CMS
 - `modules` &mdash; modules for CMS
-- `noworkingdays` &mdash; days for specials dates, discount to range dates
+- `noworkingdays` &mdash; dates for special days, and to be able to discount in a range of dates
+- `roles` &mdash; roles for CMS
 - `roles_access` &mdash; relations between roles and modules access
 - `settings` &mdash; CMS basic settings (sitename, emailname, etc.)
-- `users` &mdash; Table for users and rol user
+- `user` &mdash; Table for users and specific rol user

 ### Models

+#### Files

+The `Files` model has eight main attributes:
+- `originalname` &mdash; Original name of the file.
+- `diskname` &mdash; name of the file into system after upload.
+- `extension` &mdash; extension of the file.
+- `size` &mdash; size of the file.
+- `mimetype` &mdash; Mime type of the file.
+- `width` &mdash; when is image, a width attribute.
+- `height` &mdash; when is image, a height attribute.
+- `ispublic` &mdash; determines whether a file is public or not.

+#### Modules

+The `Modules` model has ten main attributes:
+- `moduleslug` &mdash; Slug name for the module, to verify permissions.
+- `modulename` &mdash; Module name to show.
+- `description` &mdash; A more detailed explanation of what the Module does.
+- `active` &mdash; module is active or not.
+- `url` &mdash; url to acces the module.
+The url should not have the domain.
+- `icon` &mdash; font icon of the module.
+- `parent` &mdash; When is a submodule, id of the parent module.
+When is a father module is 0.
+- `order` &mdash; order to show module in the menu.
+- `inmenu` &mdash; determines if the module is show in the main menu.
+- `permissions` &mdash; Determine what permissions the module needs.
+They must be separated by commas.
+Example: "view, create".

+#### NoWorkingDays

+The `NoWorkingDays` model has two main attributes:
+- `date` &mdash; special day date.
+- `active` &mdash; determines whether a date is active or not.

-#### Role
+#### Roles

-The `Role` model has three main attributes:
+The `Role` model has two main attributes:
-- `name` &mdash; Unique name for the Role, used for looking up role information in the application layer.
+- `rolname` &mdash; Unique name for the Role, used for looking up role information in the application layer.
 For example: "admin", "owner", "employee".
-- `display_name` &mdash; Human readable name for the Role.
-Not necessarily unique and optional.
-For example: "User Administrator", "Project Owner", "Widget  Co.
-Employee".
 - `description` &mdash; A more detailed explanation of what the Role does.
-Also optional.

-Both `display_name` and `description` are optional; their fields are nullable in the database.

-#### Permission
+#### RolesAccess

-The `Permission` model has the same three attributes as the `Role`:
+The `RolesAccess` model has six main attributes:
+- `roles_id` &mdash; Unique key for the Role, used for relation to table roles.
-- `name` &mdash; Unique name for the permission, used for looking up permission information in the application layer.
-For example: "create-post", "edit-user", "post-payment", "mailing-list-subscribe".
+- `modules_id` &mdash; Unique key for the modules, used for relation to table modules.
-- `display_name` &mdash; Human readable name for the permission.
-Not necessarily unique and optional.
-For example "Create Posts", "Edit Users", "Post Payments", "Subscribe to mailing list".
+- `view` &mdash; Set the permission to see a module or submodule.
+- `create` &mdash; Set the permission to create content in a module or submodule.
+- `update` &mdash; Set the permission to update content in a module or submodule.
+- `delete` &mdash; Set the permission to delete content in a module or submodule.

+#### Settings

+The `Settings` model has two main attributes:
+- `setting` &mdash; Unique name for the setting.
-- `description` &mdash; A more detailed explanation of the Permission.
+- `defaultvalue` &mdash; A value for the setting attribute.

-In general, it may be helpful to think of the last two attributes in the form of a sentence: "The permission `display_name` allows a user to `description`."

 #### User

-This will enable the relation with `Role` and add the following methods `roles()`, `hasRole($name)`, `withRole($name)`, `can($permission)`, and `ability($roles, $permissions, $options)` within your `User` model.
+This will enable the relation with `Role`.

 **And you are ready to go.**